Esther Kalenzi

-Esther Kalenzi is a Ugandan social entrepreneur and founder of 40 Days Over 40 Smiles, a charity organization that supports vulnerable children and helps them access quality education.
+Esther Kalenzi is a Ugandan social entrepreneur and founder of 40 Days Over 40 Smiles Foundation, a charity organization that supports vulnerable children and helps them access quality education.
 She won the 2013 Young Achievers Award in the Heroes category.

 Early life

 Esther is the last born of four children.
 She went to Nabisunsa Girls' Secondary School, Aga Khan High School and Uganda Christian University, where she graduated with a bachelor's degree in mass communication.